GraftonBorge/Mr.Roboger-s-Neighborhood/README.md

 code: const boop = 2
 epected output: 2

-test: "It should return 3 when Won't you be my neighbor is inputted
+test: "It should return Won't you be my neighbor when number3 is inputted
-code: number3 = "Won't you be my neighbor" expected output: 3
+code: let number3 = "Won't you be my neighbor" expected output: "Won't you be my neighbor"